grepdisc/kindfools/_pages/writeon.md

 - On Monday, May 6, 2024 our "Heavy" Reflections cohort participated in a [Once Trees Book Club]( https://www.educationtrainingcenterinc.com/groundandskypoetryseries ) discussion of "Heavy" at CAO's Masten Resource Center
-- On Thursday, May 9 our Heavy Reflections groups returned to CAO's Masten Resource Center to write and to be filmed by Just Buffalo Literary Center as part of their Civil Writes Project
+- On Thursday, May 9, 2024 our Heavy Reflections groups returned to CAO's Masten Resource Center to write and to be filmed by Just Buffalo Literary Center as part of their Civil Writes Project
-- On Monday, May 20 [The Woven Event](/thewovenevent/) met at Roswell Park’s Community Outreach & Engagement Center at 907 Michigan Ave.
+- On Monday, May 20, 2024 [The Woven Event](/thewovenevent/) met at Roswell Park’s Community Outreach & Engagement Center at 907 Michigan Ave.
-- On Tuesday, May 21 Rise of WNY hosted our WRITE ON intuitive writing group inspired by "Heavy"
+- On Tuesday, May 21, 2024 Rise of WNY hosted our WRITE ON intuitive writing group inspired by "Heavy"
-- On Tuesday, June 11 WRITE ON met at Good Shepherd Lutheran Church in Tonawanda, inviting people from across Buffalo to write, inspired by a poem by Meister Eckhart.
+- On Tuesday, June 11, 2024 WRITE ON met at Good Shepherd Lutheran Church in Tonawanda, inviting people from across Buffalo to write, inspired by a poem by Meister Eckhart.
-- Tuesday, June 18 WRITE ON at Indigo House
+- Tuesday, June 18, 2024 WRITE ON at Indigo House
-- Thursday, July 11 WRITE ON at CAO's Masten Resource Center
+- Thursday, July 11, 2024 WRITE ON at CAO's Masten Resource Center
-- Wednesday, July 17 WRITE ON - Home at Raha Coffee House, writing in Arabic, Pashto, Portuguese and English
+- Wednesday, July 17, 2024 WRITE ON - Home at Raha Coffee House, writing in Arabic, Pashto, Portuguese and English
-- Tuesday, July 23 WRITE ON at Rise of WNY at 1643 Hertel Ave
+- Tuesday, July 23, 2024 WRITE ON at Rise of WNY at 1643 Hertel Ave
-- Tuesday, July 30 WRITE ON in Burmese, Chinese, Malay and English at Fitz Books & Waffles
+- Tuesday, July 30, 2024 WRITE ON in Burmese, Chinese, Malay and English at Fitz Books & Waffles
-- Tuesday, August 13 WRITE ON in Spanish and English at Fitz Books & Waffles
+- Tuesday, August 13, 2024 WRITE ON in Spanish and English at Fitz Books & Waffles
-- Tuesday, August 20 WRITE ON at Big Big Table
+- Tuesday, August 20, 2024 WRITE ON at Big Big Table
-- Tuesday, August 17 WRITE ON in French and English at Fitz Books & Waffles [Details](/home/){: .btn .btn--info}
+- Tuesday, August 27, 2024 WRITE ON in French and English at Fitz Books & Waffles [Details](/home/){: .btn .btn--info}
+- Tuesday, September 24, 2024 WRITE ON at the BURC